 In addition to the state specific programs that assist in covering the cost of elderly care in North Dakota, there are also federal and non-profit programs available.
 In order to find other programs that assist in paying for care or reduce your out-of-pocket cost, make sure to use our Resource Locator Tool.
 This tool makes it easy to locate and consider all of your options and choose the program that best fits the circumstances.
 Eldercare loans and programs that aid veterans with assisted living are other available options.

-As one can see, the cost of elderly care varies across the geographic regions of North Dakota.
-While the variance in cost is not extreme, finding the most affordable rate for elderly care is still an important cost saving measure.
+As one can see, the cost of elderly care varies greatly across the geographic regions of North Dakota.
+With this extreme variance in cost, finding the most affordable rate for elderly care is a very important cost saving measure.
 Through partnerships with other organizations that maintain large databases of caregivers throughout North Dakota, one is able to find high quality care at the most affordable rate in one’s preferred geographic region.
 Click here to find the most affordable senior care.

 For more information about the costs and resources available in North Dakota cities, click on the links below.